apeskinian/p4_watch-o-tron/README.md

     - #### Adding a movement type or list

-    To add a new movement type or list the staff member simply starts to type the new name in the required input box and click the 'Add' button.
+    To add a new movement type or list, the staff member simply starts to type the new name in the required input box and clicks the 'Add' button.
 The new item will be added to the respective list.

     | Add item mobile | Add item tablet | Add item desktop |
     | :---: | :---: | :---: |